Democratic candidates slam Netanyahu ahead of Israeli elections

 O'Rourke said Netanyahu's campaign promise "will make peace in the long term impossible."

-Sen. Bernie Sanders, I-Vt., also criticized Netanyahu for his annexation proposal, telling NBC News, following his own town hall in Malcom, Iowa, that he "hopes he loses his election."
+Sen. Bernie Sanders, I-Vt., also criticized Netanyahu for his annexation proposal, telling NBC News that he "hopes he loses his election."

-"When election time comes in Israel, he always tries going even further to the right by appealing to racism within Israel, I think it's unfortunate," Sanders told NBC.
+"When election time comes in Israel, he always tries going even further to the right by appealing to racism within Israel, I think it's unfortunate," Sanders said following his own town hall in Malcom, Iowa.
 "I'm not a great fan of his, and, frankly, I hope he loses his election."

-Meanwhile, South Bend, Ind., Mayor Pete Buttigieg called Netanyahu's pledge a "provocation."
+Meanwhile, South Bend, Indiana, Mayor Pete Buttigieg called Netanyahu's pledge a "provocation."

 "This provocation is harmful to Israeli, Palestinian, and American interests," Buttigieg tweeted Saturday.
 "Supporting Israel does not have to mean agreeing with Netanyahu's politics.
 I don't."